Flutter CTO Report 2024

 1. Identify the core value component of your SaaS application

-Start your SaaS app development with an in-depth market analysis.
+Start your SaaS software development with an in-depth market analysis.
 You need to determine two different aspects of your solution.
 The first aspect refers to identifying who is your customer and what problem they are trying to solve.
 You need to understand their context and what they need to build a solution for.
 Starting with Problem Statement is the most logical way to work on a future product.
 For this phase, you can use tools like Lean Canvas, Persona’s Profile, and Stakeholders Map.

 The second aspect is technology.
 Start by researching tech trends and existing SaaS solutions to discover their strengths and weaknesses.
 Is there something their solution might be missing?
 Also, the earlier collected insights on users’ needs will help you describe your app’s core value component, such as an interface, AI, and database, and identify what features are essential and optional.
 Ideally, the core value should help your SaaS business stand out from the crowd.

 This step will help the development team understand your business needs and estimate the scope of work.
-If you need support with your product design, you can reach out to a software house like LeanCode - they often offer Product Design services.
+If you need support with your product design, you can reach out to a software house like LeanCode - they often offer Product Design Workshops.
 However, it’s necessary to gather at least some information and have a general idea of what you want to build.

 2. Determine your SaaS application niche